dlab-berkeley/cornerstone-2015-unix-FUNdamentals/day_two/1-0_permissions.md

-Those who do not understand UNIX are condemned to reinvent it, poorly.
-— Henry Spencer

 ---
 title: Unix Permissions
 subtitle: Introducing Unix Permissions
 minutes: 5
 ---

+Those who do not understand UNIX are condemned to reinvent it, poorly. â€” Henry Spencer

 # Unix Permissions